-The Audit Committee is responsible to meet regularly with the head of the Corporation's internal audit department and provide internal audit stewardship, review and approve the internal audit charter on an annual basis, review and approve the internal audit budget and resource plan annually, and review and approve the risk-based internal audit plan each year.
+The Audit Committee is responsible to meet regularly with the Senior Director, Corporate Internal Audit, Risk & Compliance and provide internal audit stewardship, review and approve the internal audit charter on an annual basis, review and approve the internal audit budget and resource plan annually, and review and approve the risk-based internal audit plan each year and make appropriate inquiries of management and the Senior Director, Corporate Internal Audit, Risk & Compliance to determine whether they are any scope or other limitations.
 The Audit Committee also receives quarterly reports on whistleblower complaints and the corresponding implementation of corrective action.
+Additionally, the Audit Committee is tasked with overseeing cyber risks and data security risks, and regularly receives comprehensive detailed reports from the Vice-President, Information Technology regarding the status of IT security initiatives, including reports from independent third parties on matters including cybersecurity maturity assessments.

-The Audit Committee is comprised exclusively of independent directors, all who have the requisite financial literacy.
+The Audit Committee is composed exclusively of independent directors, all who have the requisite financial literacy.

-Ms. Karen Laflamme holds a Bachelor's degree in Business Administration (BBA) from HEC Montréal and has been a member of the Quebec CPA order since 1986 (CA).
-She holds the designation of certified corporate director and was named fellow of the Quebec Order of Chartered Professional Accountants (CPA) in 2012.
+Ms. Karen Laflamme holds a Bachelor's degree in Business Administration (BBA) from HEC Montréal and has been a member of the Québec CPA order since 1986 (CA).
+She holds the designation of certified corporate director and was named fellow of the Québec Order of Chartered Professional Accountants (CPA) in 2012.
 From 2016 to early 2020, she served as Executive Vice-President and Chief Financial Officer, Retail, of Ivanhoé Cambridge, an investor and developer of superior quality real estate properties, projects and companies around the world.
 She joined Ivanhoé in 2012, where she served in various roles, including Executive Vice-President, Corporate Management & Institutional Affairs, where she was responsible for investor relations, internal audit and integrated risk management.
+Prior thereto, Ms. Laflamme worked at the CDPQ from 1993 to 2012, where she held various senior positions in real estate.